datawire/bakerstreet/README.md

 ##Baker Street System Requirements

 Baker Street works on any flavor of Enterprise Linux 7 or on Ubuntu 14.04 LTS.
 It has no other requirements, but since it must be co-located with your service, your service must also run on one of these platforms if you wish to use it with Baker Street.

+If you wish to test your installation using a simple sample service as outlined in the Baker Street documentation, you will also need the following:

+* JDK 1.8
+* maven 3 or higher

 ##Installing Baker Street